 If a homeowner had a 30-year mortgage, they are looking at adding $40 to their monthly payments on average.
 According to the Energy Commission, however, estimates show that consumers will save around $80 a month on their energy bills, thus making the move profitable for them.

 At the end of the day, moving away from a centralized source of power is better for everyone, especially homeowners.
 It gives those spending the money on electricity and energy bills more control over what they are spending, how much they are willing to pay, and who their providers are.
-Now, with solar power and battery storage growing in demand, it helps lessen the dependency on grid power altogether.
+Now, with solar power and battery storage solutions like Tesla Powerwall growing in demand, it helps lessen the dependency on grid power altogether.

 Those Without Solar Can Expect a Rise in Energy Costs

 California is leading the charge on solar power, standing as the top state in the nation in regards to solar capacity.
 As of 2017, solar power was responsible for covering nearly 16% of California’s electricity demands.
 Not only that, but the solar industry boomed, providing more than 86,000 jobs to workers across the state.

 While solar can be seen as a major positive force in the state, some current homeowners are wondering where the new building code will leave them.
 What if you didn’t have your home built with solar panels?
 Should you consider going solar even if you aren’t “required” to?